-

 What can I do to support my child with homework at home?

 Teachers will do their best to ensure that they only send homework home that children can do independently.
 However, it will be important to provide a quiet space and time for them to work.
 In addition, ask your children questions about their work.
 The questions can be asked in the home language.
-Children answering questions in their home language about work they are doing in their second language will assist them in reinforcing and retaining the information they are learning.
+Children answering questions in their home language about work they are doing in their second language will assist them in reinforcing and retaining the information they are learning, regardless of the language.
 If your child is ever struggling with something that has been sent home, please contact the teacher.

 What classes are available to my child once they enter Hadley Jr. High?